gibbonsja/Meanderings/nial/concise.md

     trf fn

-where fn is a single operator (which may be an atlas) and trf is a tramsformer.
+where fn is a single operator (which may be an atlas) and trf is a transformer.

 Nial operators in evaluation take 1 argument and have no distinctions between monadic or dyadic.
 If x and y etc are single expressions or strands of expressions then